 No matter where you are in your career progression – whether you’re a new resident or a physician with years of practice, you’ve got to be sure that your resume is strong if you want to continue to advance professionally.

-You should be contstantly updating and customizing your resume for every position that you apply for, even if you’re applying to multiple positions at the same facility.
+You should be constantly updating and customizing your resume for every position that you apply for, even if you’re applying to multiple positions at the same facility.

 Pay extra attention to highlight experience that is relevant to the position you’re applying for.
 Make sure to include specific keywords that will make you stand out to the recruiter since they’ll most likely be going through dozens (or more) of resumes and CVs.

 These systems are programmed to look for keywords or phrases that are important to the organization; oftentimes, these keywords are also part of the job listing.
 Read through a job post and identify keywords that stand out to you, and make sure to fit them into your resume in a way that makes sense.
 Just make sure you remain truthful, and try not to overstuff the number of times you use the keyword.

-No matter how skilled of a physician you are, a resume that’s riddle with grammatical mistakes, spelling mistakes, and poor punctuation can (and often will) lead a potential employer to pursue a different candidate.
+No matter how skilled of a locum tenens physician you are, a resume that’s riddled with grammatical mistakes, spelling errors, and poor punctuation can (and often will) lead a potential employer to pursue a different candidate.

 Even if you’ve read your resume a dozen times, take a few minutes and read it again; read it out loud, have a friend read it, and if you can, wait a few days then read it again before applying to the position.
 The more frequently you read it, the more chances you have at catching a could-be career altering misplaced comma.